 We sell soft modems to manufacturers and distributors principally in Asia through our sales personnel, independent sales representatives and distributors.
-Our sales to manufacturers and distributors in Asia were 91%, 99% and 76% of our total sales for the years ended 2000, 1999 and 1998, respectively and 92% and 98% for the three months ended March 31, 2001 and 2000, respectively.
+Our sales to manufacturers and distributors in Asia were 91%, 99% and 76% of our total sales for the years ended 2000, 1999 and 1998, respectively, and 89% and 97% for the three months ended June 30, 2001 and 2000, respectively.
 The predominance of our sales is in Asia because our customers are primarily motherboard and modem manufacturers, and the majority of these manufacturers are located in Asia.
+One customer represented 65% of revenue for the six months ended June 30, 2001.
 In many cases, our indirect original equipment manufacturer customers specify that our products be included on the modem boards or motherboards that they purchase from the board manufacturers, and we sell our products directly to the board manufacturers for resale to our indirect original equipment manufacturer customers, both in the United States and internationally.
 Industry statistics indicate that approximately two-thirds of modems manufactured in Asia are sold in North America.

 We recognize revenues from product sales to customers upon shipment, except sales to distributors which are recognized only when distributors have sold the product to the end-user.
 We provide for estimated sales returns and price rebate allowances related to sales to OEMs at the time of shipment.
-We recognize revenues from non-recurring engineering contracts as contract milestones are achieved.
+We recognize revenues from non-recurring engineering contracts as contract milestones and customer acceptance are achieved.
 Revenues from technology licenses are recognized after delivery has occurred and the amount is fixed and determinable, generally based upon the contract's nonrefundable payment terms.
 To the extent there are extended payment terms on these contracts, revenue is recognized as the payments become due and the cancellation privilege lapses.
 To date, we have not offered post-contract customer support.
 Customer payment terms generally range from letters of credit collectible upon shipment to open accounts payable 60 days after shipment.